 Our Analysis and Test Results

 We were impressed by this panel, which came from a relatively unknown company.
 BigBlue has created an inexpensive, highly efficient panel that charged our electronic devices with ease.
-Though it is a bit large and bulky, we found the extra size didn't matter because we knew this panel would get the job done.
+Though it is a bit large and bulky, the extra size didn't matter because we knew this panel would get the job done.

 Charge Interruption Recovery

-One of the coolest features that our Editors' Choice award winner has is the ability to recover from an interruption.
+One of the coolest features that our Editors' Choice has is the ability to recover from an interruption.
 Whether you are charging on a partly cloudy day, or the sun angle changes to cast a shadow over the panel while you are charging, the BigBlue has an auto-restart function that makes reconnecting to your device a smooth affair.
 Though the charge was slow with interruptions, this panel has less of a chance of not charging your device at all (after an interruption).
 Other large-capacity panels, like the X-Dragon 20 have better success recovering from an interruption than smaller panels like the Goal Zero Nomad 7.

 Multiple Device Charging Speed

 Though the BigBlue panel comes with two USB ports, we recommend only charging one device at a time, which will help achieve maximum efficiency.
 This multi-device function seems to be more of a marketing scheme than an effective way to charge electronics.
 That said, the BigBlue is the best-suited panel for this job because of its large capacity.